nodejs/nan/README.md

 Native Abstractions for Node.js
 ===============================

-**A header file filled with macro and utility goodness for making add-on development for Node.js easier across versions 0.8, 0.10 and 0.12 as well as io.js.**
+**A header file filled with macro and utility goodness for making add-on development for Node.js easier across versions 0.8, 0.10, 0.12 and 4.**

-***Current version: 2.0.9***
+***Current version: 2.1.0***

 *(See [CHANGELOG.md](https://github.com/nodejs/nan/blob/master/CHANGELOG.md) for complete ChangeLog)*